Data storage Edit me

 - What kind of access/transfer speed and access frequency will be required for your data?

 - Knowing where the data will come from is also crucial.
 If the data comes from an external facility or needs to be transferred to a different server, you should think about an appropriate data transfer method.

 - It is a good practice to have a copy of the original raw data in a separate location, to keep it untouched and unchanged (not editable).
-Use a different copy of the data for processing and analysis.

 - Knowing for how long the raw data, as well as data processing pipelines and analysis workflows need to be stored, especially after the end of the project, is also a relevant aspect for storage.